35 Rustic Bathroom Design Ideas for Mountain & Log Homes

 Image courtesy of Browns Design Group

 Instantly elevate a rustic bathroom with cow-print wallpaper.
-In a log home bathroom designed by Jacob Interiors, wallpaper provides the perfect backdrop to a rustic vanity, stone sink vessel, and antique black hardware.
+In a log home bathroom designed by Jacob Interiors, wallpaper serves as the perfect backdrop for a rustic vanity, a stone sink vessel, and antique black hardware.
 A vase with branches, sculptural pottery, and warm wood accents adds the perfect finishing touch.

 Cow-Print Wallpaper